Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond

+For example, specializing \cref{eq: est-eq-causal-complete-case-local} to the functions $U\prns{y; \theta_1}, V\prns{\theta_2}$ in \cref{eq: est-eq-cvar-original} gives the \emph{local} quantile and CVaR, which in turn gives the \emph{local} QTE (LQTE).
+In \cref{sec: IV}, we present the efficient estimating equations for these local parameters and show they also satisfy Neyman orthogonality and involve some estimand-dependent nuisance functions $\eta^*_1(Z;\theta_1)$.

-In all of the above examples, the nuisance $\eta^*_1(Z;\theta_1)$ depends on the estimand.
+In all examples above, the nuisance $\eta^*_1(Z;\theta_1)$ depends on the estimand.
 This occurs whether estimating quantiles, CVaR, or expectiles (more generally, whenever $U(y;\theta_1)$ is not linear in $\theta_1$) and whether the identification is via ignorable treatment assignment, ignorable coarsening, or valid IV.
-And, in such cases, learning $\eta^*_1(Z;\theta_1)$ for \emph{all} $\theta_1$ is a practically difficult problem that may consist of learning a whole conditional distribution function or a whole continuum of conditional expectation functions with high-dimensional covariates.
-On the other hand, for a \emph{single, fixed} $\bar\theta_1$, $\eta^*_1(Z;\bar\theta_1)$ is just a single conditional expectation function, easily learned using off-the-shelf regression methods, including many practice-proven machine learning methods.
+And, in such cases, learning $\eta^*_1(Z;\theta_1)$ for \emph{all} $\theta_1$ is practically difficult, which may involve learning a whole conditional distribution function or a whole continuum of conditional expectation functions given potentially high-dimensional covariates.